otaviojr/node-red-contrib-googlehome-actions-v2/README.md

 ![node-red-contrib-googlehome-actions-v2 architecture](/design.png?raw=true "node-red-contrib-googlehome-actions-v2 architecture")

 A **Controller Node** must have a **Http Request Node** at its input and **Http Response Node** at its second output.
 Always.

+The **Http Request Node** must have been configured to receive a POST event in the same path you have configured at fulfillment section of dialog flow console.

 A **Controller Node** must have all **Intent Nodes** connected directly to itself.
 You must create as much **Intent Nodes** as you have created them at dialog flow console.